 - High level of RGB lighting customization both via hotkeys or through the proprietary i-Rocks K71M application software.

-- Useful and highly customizable Smart dial wheel feature with support that ranges from Windows 10 built-in apps to third-party pro software.
+- Useful and highly customizable Smart dial wheel feature with the support that ranges from Windows 10 built-in apps to third-party pro software.

 - USB-C detachable cable which allows to easily plug and unplug the KB.

-- Precise, smooth and pleasant to the touch when typing and gaming.
+- Precise, smooth, and pleasant to the touch when typing and gaming.